-The 2016 fieldwork is scheduled to begin June 28.
+The 2018 fieldwork is diveded into two periods, June 5-12 and July 10-25.
 Knud Falk and Søren Møller will participate.

 The fieldwork is a continuation of a survey program including 12 selected peregrine sites.
 The fieldwork will be concentrated on collecting information on productivity, territory occupation, and banding of nestlings.